echtejosh/pdf-to-image/README.md

 | `disable_annotations`     | `true`                      | Disable annotations in the PDF during conversion.                                                        |

 ## Functions
+Functions ordered in use-case.
+From reading the file, to configurating the conversion, to processing the PDF to JPG or PNG.

 ### read(path)
 Set a PDF to be read and converted.
 Referenced as `path`: